SmarterApp/AP_IMRT_ItemSearchService/documentation/configure_development.md

 ./gradlew dockerBuildImage
 ```

-To run the docker image locally, you will first need to define the GITLAB environment variables as described above.
-These will be taken from the local environment and passed through to the container from within docker-compose.
-In additon, you will need to set environment variables containing the username and password for your database:
+You will need to set environment variables containing the username and password for your database:

 ```
 export SPRING_DATASOURCE_USERNAME=imrt_ingest